 Want specifics?
 Check it out:

-- Chase Slate named "Best Credit Card for Balance Transfers" two years in a row by Money Magazine.
+- Chase Slate named "Best Credit Card for Balance Transfers" four years in a row by Money Magazine.

 - $0 introductory balance transfer fee for transfers made during the first 60 days.